Models

 Model summary

-The model is dynamic and solved in general equilibrium, i.e. prices are the result of interaction of households and firms in product and factor markets.
-Firms make forward-looking decisions concerning investment, labor demand, and (in case of monopolistic competition) price setting.
-The production function(s) take(s) private capital, public capital and labor as inputs, while treating labor-augmenting technological change as fundamentally exogenous.
-The government affects the economy by altering agents’ resource constraints (via taxes and transfers) and therefore decisions and by participating in product markets (via public consumption and public investment).
-Further, it issues debt that is an imperfect substitute for other assets (domestic and foreign firm assets and foreign public debt) such that there is no arbitrage and assets can earn different returns.
+The model is dynamic and solved in general equilibrium, i.e., prices are the result of interaction between households, firms, the government, and the rest of the world in product, factor, and asset markets.
+Representative firms make forward-looking decisions concerning investment, labor demand, and price setting.
+Firms take production factors labor, capital, and public capital as inputs and turn them into outputs.
+The labor-augmenting technological process that determines firm productivity is assumed to be exogenous.
+The government affects the economy by influencing agents’ resource constraints (via taxes and transfers) and by participating in product markets (via public consumption and public investment).
+Further, the government issues debt, which is an imperfect substitute for other asset types (domestic and foreign firm assets, and foreign public debt).
+Therefore, there is no arbitrage, and assets can earn different returns.
 Demand for different asset types is based on a portfolio optimization problem of households.
-Final demand for goods is allocated between domestic and imported goods by using the Armington (1969) assumption.
+Demand for goods is allocated between domestic and imported goods following the Armington (1969) assumption.

 Selected results